What is Maturity?

 - John 12:24

-The point is that true maturity is seen when one realizes that they have the ability to help others and use it.
+The point is that true maturity is seen when one realizes that they have the ability to help others and use what they have to do so.
 Coaching, counseling, sharing, providing an example, giving to help something grow.
-This is a true sign of maturity
+This is a true sign of maturity.

 Most of the pressure and tension you feel with your parents and they with you is about maturity.
 When are you going to grow up?
 The problem is that both teens and parents want the same thing but do not see it the same way.
 The funny thing is that you want to grow up as much as they want you to!